Aioros/interactive-js/README.md

       })
 Status and Features
 ------------
 The project is still in early development.
-Most of the basic language constructs work, but many fundamental features are still missing, most notably:
+Most of the basic language constructs work, but many features are still missing, most notably:

- - `async`/`await` and Promises;
+ - `async`/`await`
+ - generators
  - shims for common async API functions;